 Other fees:-

-These matters can take on the aspects of a trial with witness statements to be taken, preparation of legal argument; and can easily take from several hours to a whole day at court
+These matters can take on the aspects of a trial with witness statements to be taken, preparation of legal argument and cross-examination and can easily take from several hours to a whole day at court.

 However, we reserve the right to quote a higher fee if there are exceptional circumstances involved.